josemvm/jcommunity-module/INSTALL.md

 In your composer.json, in the require section, indicate:

 ```
-"jelix/jcommunity-module": "1.1"
+"jelix/jcommunity-module": "1.2"
 ```

 After a `composer update`:

-1. if you use Jelix 1.6 or lower, you can declare jcommunity in the modulePath parameter of the configuration.
+1. if you use Jelix 1.6, you can declare jcommunity in the modulePath parameter of the configuration.
 Example:
     ```
     modulePath=(...);app:vendors/jelix/jcommunity-module/modules/